Tiny parasites. Big discomfort.

 Oral Medications

-In more severe infestations, our veterinarians may prescribe oral antiparasitic medications.
+In more severe infestations, our veterinarians may prescribe oral antiparasitic medications to treat the condition.
 These medications circulate through your dog’s bloodstream, killing mites as they feed on the dog’s blood.
-Fluralaner is one such oral treatment that provides long-lasting protection against mites and is often combined with other topical treatments for a comprehensive approach.
+Fluralaner is one such oral treatment that provides long-lasting protection against mites and is often used in combination with other topical treatments.

 Follow-Up Treatments and Rechecks